-Releva ance to: Policy Race Gender Disability Age Religion Sexual Orientation Gender Identity Pregnancy & Maternity Issues Maternity The choices available to people requiring accessible or adapted housing are often severely restricted, with demand for appropriate housing outstripping supply.
+Relev ance to: Policy Race Gender Disability Age Religion Sexual Orientation Gender Identity Pregnancy & Maternity Issues The choices available to people requiring accessible or adapted housing are often severely restricted, with demand for appropriate housing outstripping supply.
 Trends show an ageing population, more single person households and more older people living alone.
 Obvious implications for housing type, adaptations and support services.
 People experiencing homelessness / in housing need are likely to be experiencing different issues according to their age.
 Young people, especially those entering the housing market are facing the greatest difficulties in terms of affordability.
 This cohort is also more likely to be homeless and more likely to call on support and housing advisory services.
 Age profile by ward also shows differing housing needs.
 The need for affordable housing is growing as is the need for smaller property types.
 National research suggests that young lesbian, gay, bisexual and trans (LGBT) people are more likely to be homeless than their heterosexual counterparts.
-5. Provision of Land for Housing We will need to consider whether phasing/order of release of land will impact disproportionately on certain groups.
+5. Provision of We will need to consider whether phasing/order of release of land Land for Housing will impact disproportionately on certain groups.
 Depending on how land is released it could impact on the availability of supported housing suitable for vulnerable adults and affordable housing.
 Equalities considerations to be considered alongside Policy 4 - Meeting Housing Needs 6.
-Provision of Sites for Gypsies and Travellers Solihull has a separate Gypsy and Traveller Site Allocations Plan that was adopted in December 2014 that meets need for pitches in the borough from 2012 to 2027 in full.
+Provision of Solihull has a separate Gypsy and Traveller Site Allocations Plan Sites for Gypsies that was adopted in December 2014 that meets need for pitches in and Travellers the borough from 2012 to 2027 in full.
+The Policy states that any future needs identified over the Plan period will also be addressed.
 This policy names an ethnic group in the title and will inevitably impact on them directly.

-Policy Race Gender Disability Age Religion Sexual Gender Pregnancy Orientation Identity Maternity 7.
-Accessibility and Ease of Access Ease of A ample, the wards that make up e (Chelmsley Wood, Smith's re the lowest proportions of ortions of Black and Mixed differences in ward hose living in the North Solihull unger. particularly important for reliant on public transport, otor vehicles, e.g. those on a certain ethnic groups, women cople the accessibility of tance, for pregnant women the be important. rt access for certain groups. tion of women use public a car (4) and that women also nen (5). elationship between the fear of cteristics.
-In some cases this int based on that characteristic. all members of society. y higher percentage of people thin their households in on.
+Relev ance to: Policy Race Gender Disability Age Religion Sexual Orientation Gender Identity Pregnancy & Maternity Issues , 7.
+Accessibility and Ease of Access Ward profiles show that the spread of our population based on ethnicity differs across ward.
+For example, wards in North Solihull (Chelmsley Wood, Smith's Wood, Kingshurst & Fordbridge) have the lowest proportions of Asian residents but the highest proportions of Black and Mixed ethnicity residents.
+There are similar differences in ward demographics relating to age, with those living in North Solihull wards tending to be younger.
+The accessibility of developments is particularly important for those groups more likely to be more reliant on public transport, and/or with less access to private motor vehicles, e.g. those on a low-income, older people, children, certain ethnic groups, women and disabled people.
+For disabled people the accessibility of community facilities is of high importance, for pregnant women the proximity of antenatal facilities will be important.
+Due to importance of public transport access for certain groups.
+It is recognised that a higher proportion of women use public transport and do not have access to a car (4) and that women also make more complex journeys than men (5).
+Research has shown that there is a relationship between the fear of crime and all of the protected characteristics.
+In some cases this may be an outright fear of harassment based on that characteristic.
+Personal safety is an issue affecting all members of society.
+Evidence suggests that a significantly higher percentage of people with disabilities do not have a car within their households in comparison with the wider population.
+There is a perception that there is a level of anti-social behaviour with young people using public transport which poses a barrier to older people who wish to use these services.